 - Ax-Crazy: The Sabbat vampire sect is infamous for being full of Ax-Crazy young vampires who off humans (and often other vamps) for fun.
 Older Sabbat members are generally those vampires who lived long enough to grow out of this and into calm and calculated monstrosity.

 - Back from the Dead: Although Final Death is supposed to be, well, final, there are special cases.

 - Bad Boss: More abstract parts of fluff, such as descriptions of vampire society in core rulebooks, imply that most vampire elders treat their progeny and other underlings like this.
 Specific examples of elders provided by city books are usually much more rational and prefer to mix carrots with sticks.

 - Bat out of Hell: The fourth level of Protean allows a vampire to turn either into bat or wolf form.

 - Beethoven Was an Alien Spy: And Cain was the first vampire (spelled Caine when referring to him as a vampire).
 Many other people from history and mythology were/are vampires too, from Helen of Troy to Houdini.
-Rasputin was given three separate backstories as a vampire as well as described as a mage and werecreature.
+Rasputin was given multiple separate backstories as a vampire, as well as described as a mage, werecreature, and wraith.
 Generally, the company tried to discourage this kind of thing later on, but at least a little bit of it seems to be inevitable.